 The Early Years Pupil Premium is additional funding for early years settings to improve the education provided for disadvantaged 3- and 4-year-olds.
-In the financial year 2017 to 2018, the school receives £302.10 for each eligible child.

 Our Pupil Premium Grant and Early Years Pupil Premium report includes further information about how much funding the school has been allocated, the main barriers to educational achievement faced by pupils, how the pupil premium grant will be spent and the reasons behind this and the intended impact.
 Please click the link below to read more.